jacobharmon43/Gravity/README.md

 # Gravity
-For all files involved in the Unity Game Gravity
+For all coding files involved in the Unity Game Gravity.

 Art assets could be stored here.
 Could not?
 Who knows